Chaplin's patent distilling apparatus: History

-The Chaplin Apparatus was adopted by many important British and Continental shipping companies including the Peninsular and Oriental, Inman Line, North German Lloyd, and the Hamburg American Companies.
+The Chaplin Apparatus was adopted by many important British and Continental shipping companies including P&O, Inman Line, North German Lloyd and the Hamburg American Companies.
 The British Navy used such apparatuses.
 The Board of Bureau Chiefs of the United States Navy considered supplying the cruisers USS Baltimore (C-3) and USS Philadelphia (C-4) with distilling apparatuses to provide fresh water for the boilers from distillation of sea water, but no reference was made to the Chaplin company in their reported discussions.
 In addition to merchant and passenger ships, US gunboats used such distillers as well.

 Chaplin distillers were also used in land settings.
 During the Sudan Campaigns (1881–1885 and 1896–1899), British forces used the distillers to supply their soldiers with fresh drinking water in Suakin and Sudan.
 This supply of fresh drinking water was of utmost importance in the 1882 Anglo-Egyptian War.
 Similar distillers, such as Dr. Normandy's, were on a much larger scale, distilling some 12,000 gallons of water per hour, whereas the Chaplin distilling apparatus used onboard vessels produced roughly 23 gallons of fresh water per hour.
 Essentially, the distilled water produced for Egypt was made in a special apparatus with various forms of condenser employed.
 The principle for distillation is the same as the apparatus on steamships.
 On ships, steam is generated in one of the ships boilers then condensed, filtered and aerated in the apparatus.
 On land, the engines would have to be kept running in order to pump the distilled water out of the condenser.